 To set each alternate delimiter, choose a character that will not be used anywhere else on the form.
 Enter that character in the Alternate US Char option in the Environment Video Options menu.
 Enter a different character in the Alternate RS Char option.
 See Section 4, the Environment Video Options menu.
-(The default alternate delimiters are f and f.)
+(The default alternate delimiters are [and].)